 UPDATE | BHS teacher under investigation dead; suicide suspected

-BEAVER TOWNSHIP — The Boardman High School teacher under investigation since Thursday, has died and suicide is suspected, law enforcement officials have confirmed to The Vindicator.
+BOARDMAN — The Boardman High School teacher under investigation since Thursday, died of apparent suicide, law enforcement officials first confirmed to The Vindicator.

-Beaver police responded to a death report on Pine Lake Road at 9 a.m. today, said police Chief Carl Frost.
+Beaver police chief Carl Frost confirmed that it responded to the death report of Nicholas Liste near railroad tracks on Pine Lake Road at 9 a.m. today, said police Chief Carl Frost.

 Shortly before this report, Boardman Township police and Boardman High school administrators said they were investigating a report of inappropriate relations between a BHS teacher and an 18-year-old student.